spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

 this is an easy way of streaming on linux

-Bullseye and Bookworm RPI 2 3 and 4
+Bookworm RPI 2 3 and 4

 INSTALL FFMPEG for RPI4 32 bit + 64bit with libfdk_aac  v4l2_request sand usw.